CameronFen/HugoWebsite/content/publication/Imputation/index.md

 abstract: ""
 # Summary.
 An optional shortened abstract.
-summary: This paper demonstrates how to use variational inference as well as a flexible variational family that allows fast estimation of DSGE models, which roughly reduces computation time by a factor of 100 compared to Markov chain Monte Carlo.
+summary: This paper uses a transformer neural network model to perform imputation of missing data.
+The method returns a distribution which allows for easy marginalization which can allow for statistically efficent analysis when combined with a model for inference.
 tags:
 - Bayesian Econometrics
 - DSGE Estimation